+All implementation details for methods used in the study can be found at \url{https://github.com/jsunn-y/CARE/}.
+We focus on evaluating the accuracy of retrieval for k=1.
+A level 1 accuracy means the top level EC class has to be correct, for level 2 accuracy, both level 1 and level 2 have to be correct, and so on.
+Accuracy is calculated as the number of true answers over the total number of examples.
+An invalid EC number from language models (ChatGPT and Pika) is considered incorrect on every level.
+For the non-promiscuous splits, the accuracy for each entry in the test set is 1 or 0.
+For the promiscuous split in Task 1, for each entry, we enumerate over each true EC to find the maximum accuracy within the pool of predicted ECs, and the overall accuracy for the entry is the average of the accuracies for each true EC.

-\textbf{ChatGPT. } ChatGPT was used for both Task 1 and Task 2, using the API and gpt-4 model.
+\textbf{ChatGPT. } ChatGPT was used for both Task 1 and Task 2, using the API and gpt-4o-mini model.
 We performed minimal prompt engineering, with our initial prompt being the most standard initial question: "give me the top N EC numbers associated with this amino acid sequence:" for Task 1.
 See Table \ref{table:response} for example responses.
 The query was modified to: "You are protein engineer capable of predicting EC numbers from the sequence alone.
 You are also a skilled programmer and able to execute the code necessary to predict an EC number when you can't use reason alone.